apache/struts-site/source/git-for-struts.md

 Please remember that `master` branch cannot be modified directly from now on!

+If you aren't a committer you must use this link below or mirror at GitHub

+    git clone git://git.apache.org/struts.git struts-copy

 ## Contributing with GitHub

 If you would like to contribute using the GitHub tools you need to know we can only